cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 the scheme enables many interesting applications.
 The immediate applications include

-* authentication and integrity for Public Key Infrastructure (PKI) and blockchains.
+* Authentication and integrity for Public Key Infrastructure (PKI) and blockchains.

    * The usage is similar to classical digital signatures, such as ECDSA.

-*  compressing signature chains for PKI and  Secure Border Gateway Protocol (SBGP).
+* Aggregating signature chains for PKI and Secure Border Gateway Protocol (SBGP).

    * Concretely, in a PKI signature chain of depth n, we have n signatures by n certificate authorities on n distinct certificates.
 Similarly, in SBGP, each router receives a list of n signatures attesting to a path of length n in the network.
-In both settings, using the BLS signature scheme would allow us to compress the n signatures into a single signature.
+In both settings, using the BLS signature scheme would allow us to aggregate the n signatures into a single signature.

 * consensus protocols for blockchains.